eagledb14/orenda/README.md

 # orenda-website

-- Website and survey for the orenga start-up
+- Website and survey for the orenda start-up
 - Inlcudes survey, main description, and some other details that will allow our start-up to do customer evaluation

 ## Technologies